skyvers/skyve-dev-guide/_pages/queries.md

   ----------------------- | -----------
-  binding                 | The document value to be shown in the query column.<br>A compound binding can be used where the value to be shown is in a related document. displayName             | An alias for the query column.<br>If no displayName is specified in the query, the list column title will be the displayName specified for the document attribute. editable                | Whether the column is editable in the list view inline.<br>By default editable is set to false. escape				  | Whether the value of the column (which might contain HTML, etc) should be escaped expression              | A valid OQL expression which defines the value to be shown in the list column. filterable              | Whether a filter can be applied to this column in the list view. filterExpression        | A literal value or one of a number of implicit parameter expressions (shown below). filterOperator          | One of the following operators:<ul><li>equal, notEqual,<li>greater, less,<li>greaterEqual, lessEqual,<li>like, notLike,<li>notNull, isNull,<li>nullOrEqual, nullOrNotEqual,<li>nullOrGreater, nullOrLess,<li>nullOrGreaterEqual, nullOrLessEqual,<li>nullOrLike, nullOrNotLike;</ul>
-  hidden                  | Whether the query column will be hidden by default in a list view.<br>Hidden columns are hidden by default, but can be un-hidden by the user unless the column has projected=false. name                    | You can include calculated or derived values in a query however you must create a non-persistent field in the driving document to hold the value.
-The *name* is the name of the non-persistent document field which holds the calculated value.<br>Note that the name must correspond to a transient (i.e. non persistent) field in the document which describes other aspects of the expression result (such as type, length, display format etc.). projected               | Whether the column will exist in the result set.<br>By default all query columns are projected unless this attribute is *false*. sanitise				  | Whether the value of the column (which might contain HTML, etc) should be sanitised. sortable                | Whether the query can be sorted by this column in the list view. sortOrder               | The sorting order (ascending or descending) to use by default when this query is displayed.<br>If the column is sortable, the user will be able to re-sort the list results.
+  binding                 | The document value to be shown in the query column.<br>A compound binding can be used where the value to be shown is in a related document. displayName             | An alias for the query column.<br>If no displayName is specified in the query, the list column title will be the displayName specified for the document attribute. editable                | Whether the column is editable in the list view inline.<br>By default editable is set to true and must be set false if the column binding points to a non-persistent attribute. escape				  | Whether the value of the column (which might contain HTML, etc) should be escaped expression              | A valid HQL expression which defines the value to be shown in the list column. filterable              | Whether a filter can be applied to this column in the list view.
+This must be set false if the column binding points to a non-persistent attribute. filterExpression        | A literal value or one of a number of implicit parameter expressions (shown below). filterOperator          | The operation to use with the filterExpression (operators shown below). hidden                  | Whether the query column will be hidden by default in a list view.<br>Hidden columns are hidden by default, but can be un-hidden by the user unless the column has projected=false. name                    | You can include calculated or derived values in a query however you must create a non-persistent field in the driving document to hold the value.
+The *name* is the name of the non-persistent document field which holds the calculated value.<br>Note that the name must correspond to a transient (i.e. non persistent) field in the document which describes other aspects of the expression result (such as type, length, display format etc.). projected               | Whether the column will exist in the result set.<br>By default all query columns are projected unless this attribute is *false*. sanitise				  | Whether the value of the column (which might contain HTML, etc) should be sanitised. sortable                | Whether the query can be sorted by this column in the list view.
+This must be set false if the column binding points to a non-persistent attribute. sortOrder               | The sorting order (ascending or descending) to use by default when this query is displayed.<br>If the column is sortable, the user will be able to re-sort the list results.

 _Implicit parameter expressions_